There are many leadership opportunities in the ACD with varying roles, responsibilities, and time commitments.

 Chairs are elected by the members of that specific Community.
 Your platform statement is an opportunity to highlight your commitment and what ideas you would like to pursue should you be elected.
 After election, the Division Representatives provide a series of training opportunities during the summer prior to the beginning of the new chair's term.
 A Chair's term officially begins after Annual Conference.
 Attendance at Annual Conference is an expectation for all of the ACD leadership.

-After completing their term, Chairs are eligible to apply for two-year appointments to the ACD Steering Committee and serve as Cluster Reps over several Advising Communities.
+After completing their term, Advising Community Chairs are eligible to apply for two-year appointments to the ACD Steering Committee and serve as Cluster Reps mentoring several Advising Community Chairs.
 The ACD Steering committee also works on division-wide goals set by the Division Representatives.
 The Division Representatives and Executive Office Liaison perform a blind review process of all applicants to the Steering Committee/Cluster Rep positions.
 Those appointed have demonstrated fulfilling all expectations and meeting deadlines of their Chair role, significantly contributed to their Community as Chair, and show interest and understanding of the ACD Steering Committee role.

 AC Division Representatives